ambv/retype/README.md

 * Because of the above, existing source variable annotations and type comments buried in conditionals and loops will not be deduplicated (and `mypy` will complain that a name was already defined).
+* An async function in the stub will match a regular function of the same name in the same scope and vice versa.
+This is to enable annotating async functions spelled with `@asyncio.coroutine`.

 ## Tests